yaustar/BCoTankGame/TaskList.md

 - [x] When player dies, have it respawn positions
     - [x] Check that it area is free before spawning, or cheat by destroying whatever is at spawn position
     - [x] Player respawns when it dies
+- [ ] Update readme of polish pass and what would make the game fun